-Join Robert Smallwood for an in-depth discussion in this video Social media, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Social media, part of Learning Information Governance.

 - [Voiceover] Information governance for social media.…Some challenges of information governance for social media…include content in multiple places, you'll have Twitter,…you may have LinkedIn, you may…have YouTube and so forth.…Identifying what's a record and what's a non-record.…Development and implementation of retention…and disposition schedules, how long…do you keep that record?…What is required by regulations?…It takes some investigation to find that out.…There are organizations that deploy…social media because it helps to retain employees,…but calculation return on investment…in social media is new, it's difficult.…